hugeicons/react/README.md

 # @hugeicons/react

-> HugeIcons Pro React Component Library - Beautiful and customizable icons for your React applications
+> Hugeicons Pro React Component Library - Beautiful and customizable icons for your React applications

-## What is HugeIcons?
+## What is Hugeicons?

-HugeIcons is a comprehensive icon library designed for modern web and mobile applications.
+Hugeicons is a comprehensive icon library designed for modern web and mobile applications.
 The free package includes 4,400+ carefully crafted icons in the Stroke Rounded style, while the pro version offers over 40,000+ icons across 9 unique styles.

 ### Key Highlights
 - **4,400+ Free Icons**: Extensive collection of Stroke Rounded icons covering essential UI elements, actions, and concepts